Deep Computerized Adaptive Testing: Discussion

 Another key contribution of this work is the development of a robust deep double Q-learning algorithm with a customized reward structure that directly minimizes test length.
 As demonstrated in both simulations and real-data studies, our Q-learning algorithm consistently achieves the fastest posterior variance reduction while rapidly decreasing estimation bias.
 Moreover, its flexible reward function allows adaptation to different testing objectives, providing a principled framework for designing customized tests and overcoming the myopic nature of traditional CAT methods.

 Our work also offers practical guidance for selecting the appropriate item selection algorithms.
 Unlike the existing heuristic rules, one limitation of our deep CAT system is the requirement of offline training (Algorithm \ref{alg:q-learning}) before online deployment.
-For the pCAT-COG study, offline training took approximately $12$ hours on a single GPU as an one-time investment, but no GPU is needed for subsequent online item selection.
+For the pCAT-COG study, offline training took approximately $12$ hours on a single GPU as a one-time investment, but no GPU is needed for subsequent online item selection.
 Even when offline training is undesirable, our framework significantly accelerates existing methods.
-Experiments show that MI (Equation \ref{eq:mi_eq}) and our maximizing variance (Equation \ref{eq:var-pred-mean}) approaches often outperform other online item selection rules, echoing the findings presented in \cite{selection_survey}.
+Experiments show that MI (Equation \ref{eq:mi_eq}) and our Max Var (Equation \ref{eq:var-pred-mean}) approaches often outperform other online item selection rules, echoing the findings presented in \cite{selection_survey}.

-{{A promising direction for future work is to address several limitations of the current Q-learning framework for CAT.
+A promising direction for future work is to address several limitations of the current Q-learning framework for CAT.
 First, the learned policy is tied to a specific item bank and must be retrained when the items are substantially modified or replenished, which may limit its immediate applicability in settings with frequent item updates.
 Second, as a model-free approach, Q-learning can be computationally expensive to train, particularly for long-horizon testing scenarios in which optimal policies depend on extended future trajectories.
-Finally, while the proposed method yields reasonable item exposure patterns in our experiments, additional methodological development is needed to incorporate explicit exposure control mechanisms directly into the learning objective.
-Addressing these challenges would further enhance the practicality and robustness of RL–based CAT systems.}}
+In addition, although the proposed approach does not rely on tabular exploration of the full state space and instead uses function approximation based on a compact posterior representation, scalability remains an important practical consideration as the state space grows exponentially.
+Our simulation results suggest that the method works well for moderate 150-item banks, but additional methodological development may be useful for extending the approach to substantially larger banks.
+Finally, while the proposed method yields reasonable item exposure patterns in our experiments, additional work is needed to incorporate explicit exposure control mechanisms directly into the learning objective.